Your COVID-19 Impact

 “As a surgeon, I like to see a problem and fix it: laser kidney stones into dust, remove a cancer or restore previous function for quality of life,” says gift card recipient and Henry Ford urology resident Grace Yaguchi.
 “My COVID patients needed me, but in a much different way…my experience caring for [them] will have a lasting effect on me and how I practice medicine going forward.
 Mr. Okwara and the Detroit Lions Charities, thank you for your very generous gift.”

-The NFL, through its Inspire Change program and the Players Coalition, has given $250,000 to Henry Ford Health System’s COVID-19 Detroit Social Justice Fund as part of a larger donation to health systems, individual hospitals and non-profit organizations in areas heavily impacted by COVID-19.
-The Henry Ford Health System COVID-19 Detroit Social Justice Fund will provide vital resources to help those on the frontlines at Henry Ford Hospital to continue delivering high-quality healthcare for the Detroit community and respond to the COVID-19 crisis as efficiently as possible.
+The NFL, through its Inspire Change program and the Players Coalition, has given $250,000 to Henry Ford Health’s COVID-19 Detroit Social Justice Fund as part of a larger donation to health systems, individual hospitals and non-profit organizations in areas heavily impacted by COVID-19.
+The Henry Ford Health COVID-19 Detroit Social Justice Fund will provide vital resources to help those on the frontlines at Henry Ford Hospital to continue delivering high-quality healthcare for the Detroit community and respond to the COVID-19 crisis as efficiently as possible.

-The PNC Foundation has donated $100,000 to Henry Ford Health System as part of its commitment to provide charitable support for coronavirus relief efforts, primarily directed toward basic needs and hardship relief programs across the markets in which PNC operates.
+The PNC Foundation has donated $100,000 to Henry Ford Health as part of its commitment to provide charitable support for coronavirus relief efforts, primarily directed toward basic needs and hardship relief programs across the markets in which PNC operates.
 The funds are being used to provide lodging and meals for frontline healthcare workers in need at Henry Ford.

-Henry Ford Health System Receives $266,000 Grant from BET COVID-19 Relief Event Through United Way for Southeastern Michigan
+Henry Ford Health Receives $266,000 Grant from BET COVID-19 Relief Event Through United Way for Southeastern Michigan

-Henry Ford Health System has received $266,000 in funding following Saving Our Selves: A BET COVID-19 Relief Effort, which will support relief programs in the City of Detroit, where the African American population has been disproportionately impacted by the COVID-19 crisis.
+Henry Ford Health has received $266,000 in funding following Saving Our Selves: A BET COVID-19 Relief Effort, which will support relief programs in the City of Detroit, where the African American population has been disproportionately impacted by the COVID-19 crisis.

 Lisa Vallee-Smith and her husband Jeff were inspired to give a gift to Henry Ford’s COVID-19 Emergency Needs Fund, which is being used to support frontline workers, patients and many other needs as they arise.
 The fund is ensuring that frontline workers have every resource they need to save lives and slow the transmission of the virus in our region.